yx-chen-ust/EditInfinity/README.md

 ## 🔥 Updates!!
 * Sep 22, 2025: 🤗 Code release
-* Sep 18, 2025: 🔥 EditInfinity is accepted as CVPR 2025 Poster
+* Sep 18, 2025: 🔥 EditInfinity is accepted as NeurIPS 2025 Poster

 ## 📑 Open-Source Plan
   - We will complete the organization of this code repository by October 24, 2025.
 Stay tuned.